MerginMaps/docs/src/howto/sign-up-to-mergin-maps/index.md

 Welcome to <MainPlatformName />!

-You can get up-to-speed quicky by following our [Quick Start tutorials](../../tutorials/capturing-first-data/index.md).
+You can get up-to-speed quickly by following our [Quick Start tutorials](../../tutorials/capturing-first-data/index.md).